yassersouri/pykov/README.md

-#pykov - python implementation of inference and learning in HMM [Under development]
+#pykov - python implementation of inference and learning in HMM

 Here I try to implement inference (evaluation and decoding) and learning  algorithms in python for Hidden Markov Models.
 These algorithms are fairly easy dynamic programming ones.